Apple To Launch Three New iPhones This Year: Bloomberg

 You're scolding it wrong.

-in Korea, only old people use smartphones (Score:2)
+in Korea, only old people use smartphones (Score:3)

 How about something new and innovative?